 Strategic group analysis

-Like the stakeholder map, companies map strategic groups onto a matrix using two main variables.
-Then, they identify and place competing firms into the matrix.
+Like the stakeholder map, companies create strategic groups using two main variables.
+Then, they identify and place competing firms in the matrix.